 Four unrelated short comedies by four different directors.
 "Queen Sabina"chronicles the sexual misadventures of a teenage girl on the road home.
 "Queen Armenia" centers on a self-serving ...
 See full summary »

 Yanni returns to his homeland, on a Greek island, after several years in London.
 Soon he is searching for his teenager passion, Elena.
 She is a married woman now, and adultery leads to ...
 See full summary »

-In Europe with a U.S. team, skydiver Fathom Harvill is approached by a Scottish colonel working for a top-secret Western agency.
-He's after a vital lost atomic device, and wants her to parachute into a house occupied by some Red Chinese to help get the thing back.
+In Southern Spain with a U.S. team, skydiver Fathom Harvill is approached by a Scottish colonel working for a top-secret Western agency.
+He's after a vital lost atomic device, and wants her to parachute into a house occupied by some Red Chinese agents to help get the thing back.
 Apart from all this there is a predatory continental doctor on his yacht to take account of.
-Fathom soon realises none of this is as it seems, but can she fathom the truth out?Written by
+Fathom soon realizes nothing is what it seems to be, but can she fathom the truth out?Written by

 Jeremy Perkins <email@example.com>

 21 of 23 people found this review helpful.

 Was this review helpful to you?

 | Report this